salonikalsekar/REST_API/README.md

 Rest respository has a basic rest api, while the restapp has a demonstration of how the rest api work with the front end app

-We are using react in this case.
+We are using reactjs in this case.